Snails as food: Mediterranean Basin

 In French cuisine, snails are typically purged, killed, shelled, and cooked (usually with garlic butter, chicken stock or wine), and then placed back into the shells with the butter sauce and additional ingredients, such as garlic, thyme, parsley, or pine nuts.
 Special tongs for holding the shell and forks for extracting the meat are typically provided.
 Escargot is served on indented metal trays with places for six or 12 snails.

 In Cretan cuisine, the snails are first boiled in white wine with bay leaves, celery, and onion and then coated with flour and fried with rosemary and vinegar.

 In Maltese cuisine, snails (Maltese: bebbux) of the petit gris variety are simmered in red wine or ale with mint, basil and marjoram.
 The snails are cooked and served in their shells.

 In Lebanon, land snails are collected from the mountains and then served alongside a tahini-based sauce called tarator in a dish called bzeh ma' tarator (بزاق مع طراطور).

 In Palestine, land snails are gathered similar to Lebanon, and often sold in markets.
-They are eaten by Palestinian Christians but are less popular among Muslims because most scholars rule out land snails as forbidden to eat under Islamic dietary laws, only permitting sea snails.
+They are eaten by Palestinian Christians but are less popular among Muslims because most scholars of the Hanafi school predominant in the Levant rule out land snails as forbidden to eat under Islamic dietary laws, only permitting sea snails.
+Under Jewish dietary law, both land and sea snails are forbidden and are therefore not popular among Jewish or Palestinian citizens in Israel.

 In Moroccan cuisine, snails, also called ghlal, are a popular street food.
 They are cooked in a jar filled with hot water, special spices, and herbs.
 After cooking, Moroccan snails are served in small bowls with broth and consumed hot.
 Moroccan snails are mostly enjoyed during winter as they are believed to be beneficial for health, especially when dealing with the common cold or rheumatism.

 A city known for its snail culture is the town of Lleida, in the north-Spanish region of Catalonia, where the L'Aplec del Cargol festival has been held since 1980, receiving some 300,000 visitors during a weekend in May.

 Snails were eaten periodically in Central Europe sometimes, as food or medicine.
-In Hungary they were used in Bereg, Ormánság, and Szilágyság (in the latter by the Romani people as medicine against labor pains).
+In Hungary they were used in Bereg, Ormánság, and Szilágyság (in the latter by the Romani people as medicine against labour pains).

 Southeast Asia

 Snails (balitong, bayuko, siput sedut, heong lor, etc.) are consumed in Cambodia, the Philippines, Indonesia, Laos, Malaysia, Thailand, and Vietnam.

-In Indonesia, snails from the rice fields are fried on satay (skewers), a dish known as sate kakul, or grilled Tondano's sate kolombi.
+In Indonesia, snails from the rice fields are fried on satay (skewers), a dish known as sate bekicot, sate kakul, or grilled Tondano's sate kolombi.

-In West Java, snails from the rice fields are called tutut and are eaten with various sauces and curries.
+In Banten, Jakarta, and West Java, snails from the rice fields are called tutut and are eaten with various sauces and curries.